cisagov/dotgov-home/pages/help/help.md

 ***

 ### Domain registration FAQ

+#### What does a .gov domain cost?
+Domains are available [at no cost]({{ site.baseurl }}/2021/4/27/a-new-day-for-gov/) to qualifying U.S.-based government organizations.

+However, it takes more than simply a domain name to put your organization on the internet, and [we do not currently provide hosting services](#do-you-provide-dns-hosting-for-gov-domains) for registrants.

 #### Who can obtain a .gov domain and what are the requirements?

 The [Eligibility]({{ site.baseurl }}/registration/requirements/#eligibility) section of our [domain requirements]({{ site.baseurl }}/registration/requirements/) says: